Meet Allison

-A. J. Kam (they/them) is a graduate student in the Master of Community Planning Program at Auburn University.
-AJ aspires to have a career where they can utilize design thinking- the systematic extraction, teaching, learning, and application of human-centered techniques- to address large social issues.
+Allison is a lover of design thinking- the systematic extraction, teaching, learning, and application of human-centered techniques- and utilizes it to address large social issues.
 Specifically, they design around the question, “How can we create spaces where people who want to be both supported and challenged in the collective pursuit of social equity feel a deep sense of belonging?”
-AJ has a specific interest in developing these spaces for BIPOC queer and trans folx.
+They have a particular affinity for developing these spaces for BIPOC queer and trans folx.

 Current Commitments